ColinWu0403/CS-180000-Project-4/README.md

 # CS 18000 GLD Project 4 - Furniture Marketplace

 ### Description
 This is a furniture reselling marketplace where users can buy and sell items.
+Users can create an account that is either a Buyer or Seller with their information saved between sessions.
+To access their account after creation, users just have to log into their account by inputting the correct credentials.
-The marketplace listing page shows the store, product name, and price of the available goods.
-Customers can select a specific product to be taken to that product's page, which will include a description and the quantity available.
+For buyers, the Buyer Dashboard shows a marketplace listing page shows the store, product name, and price of the available goods.
+Buyers also have many options like adding items to shopping cart, purchasing items, and editing account information.
+More information is below.
+For sellers, the Seller Dashboard show different options including creating and managing stores, viewing customer and sale information, and other functions.
+More information is below.

 # How to run project
 ## Step 1 - Run FurnitureMarketplace.java